afloetotto/TTPL_analysis/README.md

 # TTPL_analysis
 Tool for analysing low temperatur photoluminescence spectra.
-See the pdf-documentation.
+See the python documentation or the pdf version of the documentation.